Section 2: BEP Application, Training, and Licensure

 Tallahassee, Florida 32399

 1. The passage of time since commission of the crime(s).
 A minimum of 3 years since the requestor has been released from all requirements by the legal jurisdiction imposing the sanctions.
-Examples may include but not be limited to.
+Examples may include but are not limited to.

-2. The circumstances surrounding the crime(s);
+2. The circumstances surrounding the crime(s).

-3. The nature of the harm caused any victim of the crime(s); and written self-disclosure by the requestor.
+3. The nature of the harm caused to any victim of the crime(s); and written self-disclosure by the requestor.

 Requests for an exemption from disqualification will be reviewed by the following individuals:

 All documents and other information pertaining to the request for an exemption, including the background screening report, are exempt from Chapter 119, Florida Statutes (FS).
-The Division shall retain all such documents and information in a separate and secure area.
+The DBS shall retain all such documents and information in a separate and secure area.

-Procedure to Appeal a Denial of an Exemption: If the Division denies a request for an exemption from disqualification, the requestor may appeal that decision in writing to the Division Director.
+Procedure to Appeal a Denial of an Exemption: If the DBS denies a request for an exemption from disqualification, the requestor may appeal that decision in writing to the DBS Director.
 Due to confidentiality restrictions, the Business Enterprise Grievance procedures are not an appropriate venue to hear the appeal.
 Such appeals shall only be handled in compliance with the appeal procedures provided by the Florida Administrative Procedures Act, Chapter 120, FS.

 Return to top of page